krishnasai21/krishnasai21/README.md

 - 👯 I’m looking to collaborate on ReactJs Developing projects
 - 💬 Ask me about Java, Javascript, ReactJs
 - 📙 Check out my [Resume](https://www.linkedin.com/in/krishna-pala-269a4712b/)
-- 🎉 Fun-Fact: I ❤️ Astrophysics and SpaceX🚀 and watch a lot Sci-Fi Movies🎬
+- 🎉 Fun-Fact: I ❤️ Astrophysics and SpaceX🚀 and watch and play a lot of Cricket ❤️